sascha432/esp8266-kfc-fw/docs/IR_Remote_44_Keys.md

 | Down arrow (blue) | `ed12ff00` | Blue Down |

 The remaining color buttons of rows 3-6 can be assigned to the other 16 color buttons, the color names of the table above can be used as a hint for `Button n Color`.
+The defaults are applied when the stored configuration is empty (new device or after a factory reset).

 ## Re-measuring